fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_2011-91.rst

 - MUST document their module configuration & namespace policy
 - SHOULD provide a default Version when multiple ones exist (or, imply one)
 - SHOULD prefer numbered Version strings with dots notation (as opposed to _ or -)
-- MAY further expand the Version string as per local needs (-goalf, -openmpi-intel-32bit)
+- MAY further expand the Version string or provide aliases, as per local needs: (``-goalf``, ``-openmpi-intel-32bit``)
-- MAY create subcategories of modules as per local needs
+- MAY create subcategories of modules, as per local needs, eg:
+  ``bio cae chem compiler debugger devel ide lib math mpi numlib performance phys system tools vis``

 It is very important to adhere at the stated requirement levels and rigidly document any deviations, for sites planning to be conforming to this standard.